shortcutmedia/shortcut-android-sdk/README.md

 - Support for [deferred deep linking](https://en.wikipedia.org/wiki/Deferred_deep_linking).
 - Collection of additional statistics to build a user acquisition funnel and evaluate user activity.

-There is also an [iOS version of this SDK](https://github.com/shortcutmedia/shortcut-deeplink-sdk-ios).
+There is also an [iOS version](https://github.com/shortcutmedia/shortcut-deeplink-sdk-ios) and a [Windows Phone version](https://github.com/shortcutmedia/shortcut-deeplink-sdk-wp) of this SDK.

 ## Requirements